 The ANS receives input from parts of the CNS that process and integrate stimuli from the body and external environment.
 These parts include the hypothalamus, nucleus of the solitary tract, reticular formation, amygdala, hippocampus, and olfactory cortex.

 The sympathetic and parasympathetic systems each consist of 2 sets of nerve bodies: one set (called preganglionic) in the CNS, with connections to another set in ganglia outside the CNS.
-Efferent fibers from the ganglia (postganglionic fibers) lead to effector organs (see Fig. 1: Autonomic Nervous System: The autonomic nervous system.).
+Efferent fibers from the ganglia (postganglionic fibers) lead to effector organs (see see The autonomic nervous system.).

 The preganglionic cell bodies of the sympathetic system are located in the intermediolateral horn of the spinal cord between T1 and L2 or L3.
 The sympathetic ganglia are adjacent to the spine and consist of the vertebral (sympathetic chain) and prevertebral ganglia, including the superior cervical, celiac, superior mesenteric, inferior mesenteric, and aorticorenal ganglia.
 Long fibers run from these ganglia to effector organs, including the smooth muscle of blood vessels, viscera, lungs, scalp (piloerector muscles), and pupils; the heart; and glands (sweat, salivary, and digestive).